Members of Hose Company 10 in front of the firehouse at 330 Dorchester St., South Boston, circa 1880.

 Former firehouse of Hose 10 at 330 Dorchester St., South Boston, circa 1985.

-(Hand) Hose Company 10 was placed in service at a new firehouse at 330 Dorchester Street, at the corner of Jenkins Street on November 1, 1861.
-It was intended that this company would provide fire protection in the immediate area only.
-The area was called Washington Village.
+On November 1, 1861, (Hand) Hose Company 10 was placed in service at a new firehouse at 330 Dorchester Street, at the corner of Jenkins Street.
+It was intended that this company would provide fire protection in the immediate area of Washington Village only.
+The Hose Company was comprised of one foreman, one steward and six call hosemen.

 The building remains extant and has been used over the years as a union hall for a local trade union.